 List of Escort Carriers With Asbestos

-All naval ships were made with asbestos products prior to the 1970s.
+All naval ships were made with asbestos products before the 1970s.
 If you’re a Navy veteran, it may help to know if the specific ship you served on contained asbestos.

 The following are some Navy escort carriers that used asbestos-containing materials:

-Veterans who served in the United States Navy as shipyard workers or escort carrier personnel and were diagnosed with mesothelioma do have options.
+Veterans who served in the United States Navy as shipyard workers or escort carrier personnel diagnosed with mesothelioma have options.
 VA benefits are available to those who served, and anyone exposed to asbestos who later became sick can file a claim with an asbestos trust fund.

 Asbestos Trust Fund Claims